marioferh/enhancements/enhancements/monitoring/monitoring-config.md

 ### Open questions

 - Merge CRD and ConfigMap could be error prone and will need extra test
-- Change of types and names and how handle it when there are CRD and ConfigMap
-- Which tools/mechanisms do we provide to cluster admins to minimize the migration burden?
-Should CMO automatically create the custom resource from the current ConfigMap when the CRD becomes GA?
-Or do we want a semi-automated approach with explicit approval from the cluster admins?
 - Should we provide an escape hatch (via some annotation?) telling CMO to ignore the custom resource and only use the ConfigMap in case something goes bad?
 - How do we tell cluster admins that they need to migrate?
 CMO conditions could be an option as well as alerting and Insights?- How do we know how many clusters have migrated to the new CRD?
-Telemetry I guess.
-- How long should we keep the support for the ConfigMap?
+Telemetry?

 ## Graduation Criteria